ccizer/MyTodo-list-App/README.md

 # Todo List Application

 Todo list application for creating new lists and adding new steps to follow.
 Users must be registered first and then can login to the system.
+After login, the user can create or delete todo lists and add new steps or deletes some of them from the selected todo list.
+By clicking on each step, the user can check the step as completed with successful.

 # Prerequisites